 Robin rolled her eyes.
 “You volunteered at that rehab place, you said?”

 “Oh.”
 Dean thought, then shrugged.
 “I don’t know, Robin.
-I mean, IV works pretty fast, but hallucinations?
+I mean, IV works fast, but hallucinations?
 I don’t know.
 I mean, they don’t have LSD here, do they?”

 “I doubt that.”
 Robin went back around to the inn’s yard.
 “But I seem to remember something about some kind of rye mold that caused hallucinations or some kind of craziness.
 But no one’s growing rye around here.
 Besides, it would be affecting more people than just Master Ford.”
 She shook her head.
 “It just doesn’t make sense, unless someone’s looking for a good excuse to get us in trouble.”